josephanimate2021/Animium-Installer/README.md

-# Wrapper Offline Installer
+# Animium-Installer
- An installer that allows you to install Wrapper Offline Without extracting the zip file or having issues with some files not uploading.
+ An installer that allows you to install Animium (Anistick Studio) Without extracting the zip file or having issues with some files not uploading.